 One of the ways of ensuring that your wedding will be remembered for a long time to come by your guests is to have a unique bridal ceremony with alluring décor and personalize to fit your inclination and approach.
-Different cultures around the world have different ways of celebrating their weddings, and some of the global wedding inspirations are such as;
+Different cultures around the world have different ways of celebrating their weddings such as.

 African wedding inspirations.
 In most African cultures it is customary for the couple to have a traditional wedding and a pre-wedding service.
 It is during the traditional ceremony where the rich African culture is laid out perfectly where the several gifts are presented to the family of the bride by the groom's family.
 Examples of things given are such as yams, fruits, African fabrics, and wines.
 During the bridal ceremony, the bride wears a gown that is made of African prints and laces while the groom wears a bubba that matches the color of the brides print.